pvtl-pre/tap-made-simple/docs/minimal-tap-profiles/04-apply-build-profile.md

 ## What Did the Script Do?

-This script applies the generated Build profile to the Build Cluster.
+This script applies the generated Build Profile to the Build Cluster.
 It does not wait for a successful reconcilation.
 You can watch as it reconciles with the following command:

 ```shell
 # NOTE: replace [build-cluster-name]